-Women and racial minorities continue to make strides into the boardroom where, according to the Alliance for Board Diversity (2005), 14.9 per cent of directors in the Fortune 100 companies are from minority racial groups.
-The 2007 Catalyst census reports that women hold 14.8 per cent of the Fortune 500 board seats, a 5.2 per cent increase since 1995 (Catalyst, 2008).
-In addition, while there were no African-American directors on Fortune 500 boards in 1960, there were over 150 African-American directors by 1995, and 260 directors by 2005 (Executive Leadership Council, 2006).
-The number of Hispanic directors also increased to 3.1 per cent of Fortune 500 board seats in 2006, a 26 per cent increase since 2003 (Hispanic Association on Corporate Responsibility, 2007).
+Women and racial minorities continue to make strides into the boardroom where, according to the Alliance for Board Diversity (2005), 14.9% of directors in the Fortune 100 companies are from minority racial groups.
+The 2007 Catalyst census reports that women hold 14.8% of the Fortune 500 board seats, a 5.2% increase since 1995 (Catalyst, 2008).
+In addition, while there were no African-American directors on Fortune 500 boards in 1960, there were over 150 African-American directors by 1995, and 260 directors by 2005 (The Executive Leadership Council, 2006).
+The number of Hispanic directors also increased to 3.1% of Fortune 500 board seats in 2006, a 26% increase since 2003 (Hispanic Association on Corporate Responsibility, 2007).

-Many firms from Bank of America to Sara Lee are also beginning to assert that board diversity leads to higher firm performance (Brancato, 1999; Carter et al., 2003; Mattis, 2000), and scholars have begun to explore the relationship between board diversity and firm performance.
-Several researchers investigating this question have found that both racial and gender diversity in the boardroom positively influence firm performance (Carter et al., 2003; Erhardt et al., 2003).
-However, other studies have reported contradictory findings, with Shrader et al. (1997) finding a negative relationship between the percentage of women on boards and firm performance, and both Dwyer et al. (2003) and Dimovski and Brooks (2006) reporting no direct relationship between gender diversity and firm performance.
+Many firms from Bank of America to Sara Lee are also beginning to assert that board diversity leads to higher firm performance (Brancato, 1999; Carter, Simkins and Simpson, 2003; Mattis, 2001), and scholars have begun to explore the relationship between board diversity and firm performance.
+Several researchers investigating this question have found that both racial and gender diversity in the boardroom positively influence firm performance (Carter et al. 2003; Erhardt, Werbel and Shrader, 2003).
+However, other studies have reported contradictory findings, with Shrader, Blackburn and Iles (1997) finding a negative relationship between the percentage of women on boards and firm performance, and both Dwyer, Richard and Chadwick (2003) and Dimovski and Brooks (2006) reporting no direct relationship between gender diversity and firm performance.